HKUST-Aerial-Robotics/D2SLAM/docker/README.md

-# Docker for D2SLAM
+# Docker for $D^2$SLAM

-Our docker including: ros-noetic, ceres-2.1.0, onnxruntime-gpu-1.12.1, libtorch-latest, LCM, faiss, OpenCV4 with CUDA, OPenGV, Backward, and $D^2$SLAM
+Our Docker image includes:

+- ros-noetic
+- ceres-2.1.0
+- onnxruntime-gpu-1.12.1
+- libtorch-latest
+- LCM
+- faiss
+- OpenCV4 with CUDA
+- OpenGV
+- Backward
+- $D^2$SLAM

-## Docker pc
+## Docker PC

-Build with
+To build the Docker image for PC, run the following command:

 ```
-make pc
+$ make pc
 ```

 ## Docker for Jetson

-This docker file is recommend to build on PC with [qemu support](https://www.stereolabs.com/docs/docker/building-arm-container-on-x86/), build on Jetson will be extreme slow.
+This Docker file can be built on a MacBook with Apple Silicon (M1 or M2), X86_64 PC with [qemu support](https://www.stereolabs.com/docs/docker/building-arm-container-on-x86/) or on Jetson.
+However, in our tests, building on Jetson is takes hours and building on Qemu is even more slow.

+We highly recommend building the container on a MacBook with M1/M2 Max.
+This is possibly the fastest way.

-To build docker for $D^2$SLAM
+To build the Docker image for $D^2$SLAM, run:

 ```
-make jetson
+$ make jetson
 ```

+### Build Base Container (Optional)

-To build the __base__ image for $D^2$SLAM (which contains the environment for those who would like to modify them)
+To build the __base__ image for $D^2$SLAM (which contains the environment for those who would like to modify it), run:
 ```
-make jetson_base
+$ make jetson_base
 ```

-And change in __Dockerfile_jetson_D2SLAM__
+Then, in __Dockerfile_jetson_D2SLAM__, change:

 ```
 FROM xuhao1/d2slam:jetson_base_35.1.0
 ```

-to your own image name
+to your own image name:

 ```
 FROM your-image-name/d2slam:jetson_base_35.1.0
 ```

-Currently this docker support Jetpack 5.0.2/35.1.0.
-Tested on Xaiver NX.
+This Docker image has been tested on Jetpack 5.0.2/35.1.0 with Xavier NX.